 Doctors recognize decompression sickness by the nature of the symptoms and their onset in relation to diving.
 Tests such as computed tomography (CT) or magnetic resonance imaging (MRI) sometimes show brain or spinal cord abnormalities but are not reliable.
 However, recompression therapy is begun before the results of a CT or MRI scan are available, except in cases in which the diagnosis is uncertain or the diver’s condition is stable.
-X-rays are needed to diagnose dysbaric osteonecrosis.
+MRI is usually diagnostic of dysbaric osteonecrosis.

-Divers can usually prevent decompression sickness by restricting the total amount of gas the body absorbs.
-The amount can be restricted by limiting the depth and duration of dives to a range that does not need decompression stops during ascent (called no-stop limits by divers) or by ascending with decompression stops as specified in authoritative guidelines, such as the decompression table in Diagnosis and Treatment of Decompression Sickness and Arterial Gas Embolism, a chapter in the United States Navy Diving Manual.
+Divers try to prevent decompression sickness by avoiding gas bubble formation.
+They do this by limiting the depth and duration of dives to a range that does not need decompression stops during ascent (called no-stop limits by divers) or by ascending with decompression stops as specified in authoritative guidelines, such as the decompression table in Diagnosis and Treatment of Decompression Sickness and Arterial Gas Embolism, a chapter in the United States Navy Diving Manual.

 The table provides a schedule for ascent that usually allows excess nitrogen to escape without causing harm.
 Many divers wear a portable dive computer that continually tracks the diver’s depth and time at depth.
 The computer calculates the decompression schedule for a safe return to the surface and indicates when decompression stops are needed.